Dealing with rent arrears in private tenancies

 You’ll probably need to commit to paying a regular amount each week or month on top of your usual rent payments.
 This is known as a ‘repayment plan’.

 It's important you stick to your repayment plan, so it's a good idea to work out your budget before you contact your landlord.
-You can use our budgeting tool to do this.
+You can use a budgeting tool to do this.

 You normally pay £500 a month in rent, but last month you missed your payment and now your landlord is chasing you for the money.